mwmahlberg/mwmahlberg.github.io/_posts/2015-11-05-data-modelling-for-mongodb.md

 If this padding space is exhausted, the document will be migrated to a new place in the datafiles and new padding is allocated.
 This procedure is called "document migration" and it is a rather costly process – there is a reason why padding is added, the first place.

-Now, when embedded data is constantly added to documents, this problem gets more severe, since a lot of document migrations might happen in parallel, which can -- and at some point will -- cause performance performance degration.
+Now, when embedded data is constantly added to documents, this problem gets more severe, since a lot of document migrations might happen in parallel, which can -- and at some point will -- cause performance degration.

 ### The problem of complicated CRUD